-Farewell Coffee Hour – Today will be Rev. Jean Pinto’s final Sunday with us before her retirement as our pastor.
-Please join us at 10:15 am this Sunday in Fellowship Hall to honor Jean and give thanks for her many years of service.

 Mission Spotlight - Princeton Theological Seminary prepares women and men to serve Jesus Christ in ministries marked by faith, integrity, scholarship, competence, compassion, and joy, equipping them for leadership worldwide in congregations and the larger church, in classrooms and the academy, and in the public arena.
 All of the money donated to Mission during the month of August will support Princeton Seminary.
 Please be generous and thereby help train the next generation of future church leaders.

-The United Presbyterian Women will hold their first meeting after the summer break on Tuesday, September 4th, at 10:00 AM in Fellowship Hall.
-We will have our coffee and fellowship time from 10:00 - 10:15 AM followed by our Bible study.
-This year we will continue studying Discovering God’s Will for Your Life .
-Our September study will be Chapter 6, “Planning for God’s Will.”
-After the Bible study, we will hold our business meeting.
-Please join us for an enjoyable time of learning, sharing, fellowship and dining.

 The Survivors Senior Group will meet on Wed., Sept.
-12, 12:00 noon, at the church for our annual picnic.
+12th, 12:00 noon, at the church for our annual picnic.
 Please bring salads or desserts.
 Cold meats, rolls and beverages will be provided.
 All seniors of the church and their friends are welcome to join us.
 We will be planning events for the coming year so please bring any ideas you may have for future programs.
 Please call Rita Peterson (259-7256) or email ritapete@optonline.net to let her know if you plan to attend.

+The United Presbyterian Men will be meeting Saturday, September 15th, 2018 at the Golden Dawn Diner at 9:00 am.
+The diner is located on Whitehorse-Mercerville Road, Hamilton Twp., NJ.
+Any questions, please contact Jim Dixon @ (609) 298-3398 or email jdixonsr@comcast.net.
+Enjoy some Christian fellowship with the men of UPC!

+Women’s Book Club will meet on Tuesday, September 25th at 7:00 p.m. in Bertolett Lounge.
+The novel we will be discussing is Sixteen Brides, by Stephanie Grace Whitson.
+It is a story of 16 Civil War widows who were lured west with false promises of land.
+The women showed extraordinary pluck and strength in circumstances beyond their control.
+We invite all women who enjoy books, good company, and yummy treats to join us.
+Our October selection will be Clara and Mr. Tiffany by Susan Vreeland.